A unified relative entropy framework for macroscopic limits of Vlasov--Fokker--Planck equations: Introduction

 This provides a convenient way to measure weak convergence in time-space without requiring uniform integrability of higher moments.
 On bounded domains, ${\rm d}_{\rm BL}$ is equivalent to the first-order Wasserstein distance, up to constants depending only on the diameter of the domain.
 Hence, on a bounded domain either metric can be used interchangeably to capture weak convergence.
 On unbounded domains such as $\R^d$, however, ${\rm d}_{\rm BL}$ retains finiteness without imposing finite first-moment assumptions, which makes it particularly suitable for our analysis.

 Beyond these structural advantages, the BL distance plays a crucial role in our quantitative estimates.
 Through Lemma \ref{lem_gd2} below, the dissipation terms appearing in the relative entropy inequality can be converted into control of time-integrated BL distances between $f^\e$ and the corresponding local Maxwellians.
 This mechanism allows us to complement the relative entropy framework with quantitative weak stability bounds.
-In particular, it enables us to treat classes of initial data that are not strongly aligned with the limiting profile.
-The precise notions of ``well-prepared'' and ``mildly well-prepared'' data, and the corresponding stability results, will be introduced in the next subsection on main results.
+It is particularly useful for the high-field limit, where weak convergence estimates are established under a mildly well-prepared assumption on the initial data.

 Before closing this part, we introduce several simplified notations that will be used throughout this paper.
-For functions $f(x,v)$ and $g(x)$, when there is no risk of confusion, we will use $\left\|f\right\|_{L^p}$ and $\left\|g\right\|_{L^p}$ to denote the usual $L^p(\R^d \times \R^d)$-norm and $L^p(\R^d)$-norm, respectively.
+For functions $f(x,v)$ and $g(x)$, when there is no risk of confusion, we will use $\|f\|_{L^p}$ and $\|g\|_{L^p}$ to denote the usual $L^p(\R^d \times \R^d)$-norm and $L^p(\R^d)$-norm, respectively.
 We denote by $\mathcal{M}(\R^n)$ the space of finite signed Radon measures on $\R^n$, and by $\calP_p(\R^n)$, $p \in [1,\infty]$, the space of probability measures on $\R^n$ with finite $p$-th moment.
 We also use a velocity-weighted $L^1$-norm defined by

 Throughout the paper, we use $C>0$ to denote a generic constant which may change from line to line.
 We also write $f \ls g$ if there exists a constant $C>0$ such that $f \leq Cg$.
 Finally, we omit the $x$-dependence of differential operators for simplicity, writing, for instance, $\nabla f = \nabla_x f$ and $\Delta f = \Delta_x f$.